codersclub/DRKB/database/bde/dberror/blob_error/index.md

 significant.
 However, some Borland customers have indicated this to solve the problem.

-6. Improperly closing files such as due to loss of power or restarting a workstation or the server without closing files first may cause this problem.
+6\.
+Improperly closing files such as due to loss of power or restarting a workstation or the server without closing files first may cause this problem.
 Paradox tables are not designed to withstand such behavior.
 If this is a possibility in your environment, we recommend you use a Client Server database that can recover from such conditions.

-7. Extremely large numbers of indexes, especially involving Referential Integrity can cause this problem and especially when using Windows NT as the server.
+7\.
+Extremely large numbers of indexes, especially involving Referential Integrity can cause this problem and especially when using Windows NT as the server.
 Borland recommends using a Client Server database under this condition.
 However, if you are using Windows NT as your server, switching to Novell Netware or Windows 95 as the server may resolve the problem as well.

-8. The one programmatic way you can make this error occur is if you attempt to post a duplicate value to a unique, non-primary index at the same time you attempt to open the same table.
+8\.
+The one programmatic way you can make this error occur is if you attempt to post a duplicate value to a unique, non-primary index at the same time you attempt to open the same table.
 This problem only occurs if local share is set to False and only occurs on local drives.

-Unverified solutions
+**Unverified solutions**

 1. Windows 95 Only: Bring up the network properties screen on all Workstations and enter the netBEUI properties screen.
 On the advanced